gbmitchell/math4610/HW3/problem_1.md

 will produce an executable **norms.exe** that can be executed.

-**Description/Purpose:** This function will compute a double precision value for the L1-norm given a vector.
-The function was developed to compute the L1-norm of a vector with three elements or vector length of three.
-The L1-norm is used to give some sence of a magnitude for the given vector.
-The L1-norm for a vector is computed by summing the absolute value of each element of the vector.
+**Description/Purpose:** This function will compute a double precision value for the Infinity-norm given a vector.
+The function was developed to compute the Infinity-norm of a vector with three elements or vector length of three.
+The Infinity-norm is used to give some sence of a magnitude for the given vector.
+The Infinity-norm for a vector is computed by identifying which element of the vector is the  maximum.

 **Input:** There are two inputs needed in this case.
 The vector (u) of length three is passed to the function by reference.
 An argument for the length (len) of the vector is also passed to the function.

-**Output:** This function returns a double precision value (ia) which represents the L1-norm of the input vector.
+**Output:** This function returns a double precision value (ia) which represents the Infinity-norm of the input vector.

 **Usage/Example:**

-The function has two arguments needed to compute and return the value for L1-norm of the vector.
+The function has two arguments needed to compute and return the value for Infinity-norm of the vector.
 The vector u of length three contains the double precision values 1.0, 2.0, and 3.0.
 A parameter len represents the lenght of the input vector.
-The function is then called with these input parameters and returns a double precision value which represents the L1-norm for the vector u.
+The function is then called with these input parameters and returns a double precision value which represents the Infinity-norm for the vector u.

     #include "mylib.h"